-The College has been approved by the State Department of Education for payment of benefits to qualified veterans, active military personnel, and children or surviving spouses of certain veterans or service personnel.
+The College is approved by the Virginia State Approving Agency for payment of benefits to qualified veterans, active military personnel, and children or surviving spouses of certain veterans or service personnel.
 The VA Certifying Official (757.789.1777) assists students in applying for VA benefits (www.gibill.va.gov), certifying eligibility, and in maintaining accurate enrollment and student status records.
 All veteran students receiving benefits must be enrolled in a program leading to a certificate or degree.
 The veteran is eligible to use benefits only for courses taken towards a degree or certificate program.
 Each semester the veteran must submit the Request for Veterans Educational Benefits form that can be found at our website under Veterans Information.